 Following are the PEOs for electrical engineering graduates:

-PEO-2.
-To develop research driven professionals having effective communication and management skills to fulfil modern technological needs of industry.
+PEO-2: To develop research driven professionals having effective communication skills to fulfil modern technological needs of industry.

 An ability to apply knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems.